Amplifying microwave pulses with a single qubit engine fueled by quantum measurements: Introduction

 Superconducting circuits are highly controllable systems, making them an ideal testbed for quantum energetics and quantum thermodynamics~\cite{Cottet2017, Naghiloo2018, Masuyama2018, Naghiloo2020, Song2021, Pekola2021, Stevens2022, Linpeng2022, Spiecker2023, Gumus2023, Erdamar2024, linpeng2023}.
 In this study, we implement a quantum engine powered by repeated quantum measurements of a superconducting transmon qubit, following a proposal by some of us~\cite{Elouard_2017_PRL}.
 Our engine is used to amplify coherent microwave signals propagating in a transmission line (Fig.~\ref{fig:principle}a).
 Using heterodyne measurements~\cite{Stevens2022}, we determine the gain of this amplification, and thereby directly probe the work extracted by the engine to perform the amplification task.

 The engine operates along the following principle.
 To fuel the engine, the observable $\hat{\sigma}_x=\ket{-z}\bra{+z}+\ket{+z}\bra{-z}$ is periodically measured.
 Since this operator does not commute with the qubit Hamiltonian $\hbar\omega_\mathrm{q}\hat{\sigma}_z/2=\hbar\omega_\mathrm{q}(\ket{+z}\bra{+z}-\ket{-z}\bra{-z})/2$, the measurement backaction gives rise to an input of energy and entropy in the qubit with no classical equivalent~\cite{elouard_role_2017}.
 Powered up in a superposition of states, the qubit is able to emit a coherent field, which combines with the reflected incoming resonant microwave field.
 Net amplification requires tuning the phase of the qubit superposition conditionally on the measurement outcome.
 This feedback step reduces the qubit entropy, at the cost of a decrease of mutual information between the measuring device and the qubit.
 The experiment can thus be interpreted as a quantum Maxwell demon, where the hot source is replaced by the measurement channel.
 We also verify that the engine switches off after some time when the measurement is performed but its outcomes are dismissed (open loop configuration), leading to an uncontrolled increase of entropy of the qubit.
 The switching off is delayed when the repetition rate of the qubit measurement is increased since the measurement outcomes become autonomously more biased by Zeno effect, hence slowing down the entropy growth.
 Using dispersive measurement readout of the qubit, we perform a full qubit state tomography along its evolution and compare the work we directly probe from the amplification gain to the work that can be inferred from the time-resolved evolution of the qubit state.
+In contrast with the work of Ref.~\cite{Stevens2022}, no post-selection is involved in the engine, only feedback control.
+Therefore, the weak values measured in the outgoing power in Ref.~\cite{Stevens2022} do not contribute to the engine's operation.

 The article is structured as follows.
 In \cref{sec:principle}, we detail the principle of the engine and its physical implementation.
 Then in \cref{sec:incycle}, we exhibit the correspondence between the measured evolution of the qubit state and the measured gain and extracted work.
 We also showcase the engine switching off when the Maxwell demon is rendered inactive.
 Finally, in \cref{sec:W}, we study the performance of gain and work extraction as a function of the amplitude and duration of the driving pulse.